 Serves: 8 | Total Time: 1 Hour

-This is one thing that I love most about fried rice recipes.
-You can put almost anything in them.
+This is one thing that I love most about fried rice recipes: you can put almost anything in them!
 Just start with the basics; rice, oil, soy sauce, and eggs.
 Stir in anything else you like; get creative!
 Rice is pretty forgiving, and so are eggs.
 I haven't had a fried rice 'experiment' go wrong yet - which makes fried rice a great recipe for home cooks of all skill levels.

 Total Time: 1 Hour